 - MOODLE The Department continues to use the Modular Object-Oriented Dynamic Learning Environment (MOODLE) as its Learning Management System (LMS).
 Training staff continue to work with IT staff, consultants and DCFS staff to utilize MOODLE for the development, publishing, posting, and tracking of web-based training.
 Additional enhancements will be made to MOODLE based on the Department's needs, funding and resources.
-The training staff will work with IT and the LCWCWP consultant to develop a standard protocol for the creation of computer-based courses for DCFS staff and community providers.
-Efforts to increase user proficiency with the tool and to ensure that this system is fully supported within the context of the Department's vision and the Transformation Project will continue. - Web-Based Training In order to effectively meet the demands and needs of the Department for the developing, publishing, and tracking computer based training, DCFS has recently filled a full time position.
+The training staff continues to work closely with IT, vendors, and others to meet the computer based training needs of employees. - Web-Based Training- In order to effectively meet the demands and needs of the Department for the developing, publishing, and tracking computer based training; DCFS has recently filled a full time position.
 This employee will coordinate, collaborate and work as a team member with the appropriate staff to develop computer-based courses to supplement classroom training.
-This new staff person is also managing the training webpage. - Video Conferencing DCFS staff participate in video teleconferences sponsored by the National Child Advocacy Center.
-Due to the reduction in the travel budget, these types of trainings have increased in popularity since they provides staff the convenience of participating in training which does not require travel.
-In FFY 2013 staff participated in the following teleconferences:
+This employee will also managing the training webpage.

+• Video Conferencing - DCFS staff participate in video teleconferences sponsored by the National Child Advocacy Center.
+Due to the reduction in the travel budget, these types of trainings have increased in popularity.
+Video conferencing provides staff the convenience of participating in training which does not require travel.
+In FFY 2013, staff participated in the following teleconferences: